When a childrens medical center in a major city underwent its annual clinical system upgrade, it was anything but routine.

 Finding a Solution Provider

 The development director turned to Houston-based Synergistx for a training solution.
-Noting that the are,”a high-growth, learning management company that provides solutions for some of Americas leading companies”.
+Noting that they are, “a high-growth, learning management company that provides solutions for some of Americas leading companies”.
 The solution would first, assess the current training department.
 And then develop and implement all aspects of training for this mammoth-scale system roll-out.

 Synergistx began working with the development director to develop a training strategy.
 One that would efficiently teach users to maximize the benefits of the technology in multiple departments.
 The new training structure would have to satisfy several requirements including: